ArneCL/BlogPosts/android-service-handler-tutorial.md

       }
     }

-This class simply takes in our looper, and then in handleMessage looks at a Messag arg, extracts from arguments from that, does some process, and then stops the service via the startId passed into the Messager.
+This class simply takes in our looper, and then in handleMessage looks at the Message argument, extracts from arguments from that, does some process, and then stops the service via the startId passed into the Messager.

 So let's look at our onCreate() method before we move on: